sohaveaniceday/my-flask-application/README.md

     * https://aws.amazon.com/lambda/

 * After this, I decided to create an initial AWS Lambda function using the below tutorial.
-This taught me how to create my function through the official portal, create an Amazon AWS Lambda Zip file using Make, plus edit and test the functions.
+This taught me how to create my function through the official portal, create an Amazon AWS Lambda Zip file using Make, create a virtual environment, plus edit and test the functions.

     * https://www.youtube.com/watch?v=hzlxWBs1Qt4